21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Do you have a title, certification, license, or other impressive credential that gives you authority in your space?
 If so, mention it when you use an opt-in popup.

 Let’s say, for instance, that you have a doctoral degree.
 Make sure you use the prefix Dr. before your name.
-It suggests that you have more authority that someone without such a designation.
+It suggests that you have more authority than someone without such a designation.

 Maybe you have a trade credential that will impress your audience.
 Mention that, as well.
-If you’re offering a service in which you’re certified, let your audience know.
+If you’re offering a service for which you’re certified, let your audience know.

 Other credentials can also help improve authority.
-Maybe you’ve landed on a best-of list in your industry, or perhaps you’ve sold more widgets than any other company.
+Maybe you’ve landed on a best-of list in your industry or sold more widgets than any other company.
 Don’t forget to let people know.

 12. Use Impressive Numbers

 Numbers are extremely persuasive because they’re concrete and capable of being proven.
-Bit numbers impress your target audience.
+Big numbers impress your target audience.

 Let’s say, for example, that you have 25,000 subscribers on your email list.
 That’s pretty impressive, right?

-To increase conversions, include a CTA like this one in your exit popup:
+To increase conversion rates, include a call-to-action like this one in your exit popup:

 “Join 25,000 other subscribers and get instant access to our weekly, informative emails.”